Getting started

 Create a new Java class with the following structure:

-- Camunda Spring Boot SDK
+- Camunda Spring Boot Starter

 - Java client